-I consider internet users' privacy and data protection to be of high importance, so let's talk about what I do (or don't do) to stay GDPR compliant.
+I consider internet users' privacy and data protection to be really important, so let's talk about what I do (or don't do) to stay GDPR compliant.

 'What's GDPR?' you ask?
 The General Data Protection Regulation (GDPR) comes into effect as of May 25th 2018, and effectively gives you lots of control over your personal data - in particular that of your digital personal data (i.e. anything you do online.)
 My website, and anything in relation to the processing of personal data supplied to me by users (that's you!) and other personal data in my possession for any reason - must be GDPR compliant.
 I have done my very upmost to ensure that it is, and I have put this policy in place to assure you of the ways I use your data.

 what gdpr requires me to do